 You can check out more user agents at UserAgents.org

-Getting your important web pages indexed on search engines should be your first step in improving online presence.
+Getting your important web pages indexed on search engines should be your first step in improving your online presence.

 You’re Not Aware of Duplicate Contents

 In 2013, Matt Cutt’s, Google’s head of search spam has mentioned that 25-30% of the web’s content is duplicate content and that’s OK.
-According to Matt, Google groups all the duplicate contents into a cluster and only show the best results in that cluster.
+According to Matt, Google groups all the duplicate contents into a cluster and only shows the best results in that cluster.
 Although your site doesn’t get penalized for publishing duplicate content, you will not get the organic search traffic that you deserve.

-There are seven types of duplicate contents.
+There are seven types of duplicate content.

 - Scraped Content – a piece of content that has been completely copied from another website without any permission.
 This can be subjected to copyright violation.